Roman-Supernova-PIT/phrosty/docs/installation.rst

     --env VECLIB_MAXIMUM_THREADS=1 \
     --env TERM=xterm \
     --annotation run.oci.keep_original_groups=1 \
-    rknop/roman-snpit-env:cuda-dev-0.1.41 \
+    rknop/roman-snpit-env:cuda-dev \
     /bin/bash

-**You may need to modify these paths.** Note that 0.1.41 will increment over time.
+**You may need to modify these paths.

 If all is well, this will put you in a docker container.
 You can tell you're in the container because your prompt will change to something like ``root@47394bd41fbe:/#`` (where the string of hexidecimal numbers will be different every time you start a container).
 Verify that you've got access to the GPUs by running, inside the container::